 Hotels and Restaurants

-Boutique hotels will be located along the waterfront promenade and will be able to cater for tourists as well as meetings and events.
-A variety of bars and restaurants will provide places for people to meet and socialise.
+There are no hotels in d3 yet but there are plans to build boutique hotels along the waterfront promenade that will be able to cater for tourists as well as meetings and events.
+A variety of bars and restaurants are already open to provide places for people to meet and socialise.

-A retail environment will consist of pop-up shops, jewellery stores and galleries for artisans to sell their work to the public.
+There are a number of clothes shops, jewellery stores and galleries for artisans to sell their work to the public.

 The development of the district is happening in three phases.
 The first consists of eleven core buildings providing 1.2m sq ft of offices, studios, ateliers and showrooms, and over 200,000 sq ft of retail space.
 Phase 1 was completed in 2015

 Phase 2 will sit alongside the newly developed core buildings and act as a thriving cultural epicentre at d3, inspiring emerging designers and artists, and attracting visitors to the area.